0xSn4k3000/0xSn4k3000.github.io/_posts/2023-11-24-Seccomp-filtering-for-syscalls-01.md

     cmp A, 0x1
     jeq ALLOW
 ```

-In the above code the A is the value of the argument.
+In the above code the A is the value of the argument, it's compare it with 0x1 and if they equal it's jumps to allow.
 Now compiling the code above and run it.

 ```terminal
 $ ./seccomp_bpf.c
 Allowed write to stdout
 Bad system call
 ```

 You will notice that it's will allow the first write only because it's write to the `stdout`
 > Note:
 > stdin  -> 0
 > stdout -> 1
 > stderr -> 2

-## Seccomp in pwner perspective:
+## Seccomp in a pwner perspective:

 By now we know a little about seccomp from the developer's point of view, but when it's coming to the pwner the game start changing.
-Understanding the rules from the source code can be an easy task , but when it's comes to disassembly or the decompiler this will be converted to a nightmare , specially when the developer set a complex sets of rules.
+Understanding the rules from the source code can be an easy task , but when it comes to the disassembly or the decompiler this will be a nightmare , specially when the developer set a complex sets of rules.
 And that why tools like [seccomp-tools](https://github.com/david942j/seccomp-tools) exist. seccomp-tools provide a lot of functions to test and specially the `dump` option

 ```terminal
 $ seccomp-tools dump ./seccomp_bpf